arneschmidt/pionono_segmentation/README.md

 # Probabilistic Modeling of Inter- and Intra-observer Variability in Medical Image Segmentation
-This is the code of the Pionono model for medical image segmentation (Probabilistic Inter-Observer and iNtra-Observer variation NetwOrk), presented at
+This is the code of the Pionono model for medical image segmentation (Probabilistic Inter-Observer and iNtra-Observer variation NetwOrk), accepted for
 ICCV 2023.

 ![](Pionono_model.png)